-2018-2020 Guidance
+2019-2021 Guidance

-At Canadian Malartic, guidance for 2018 and 2019 is essentially unchanged from Previous Guidance.
-Production in 2020 is expected to increase primarily due to the mining of higher grades in the Barnat pit (part of the Barnat expansion project).
+At Canadian Malartic, there is a slight increase in guidance for 2019 and 2020 compared to the previous guidance.
+Gold production in 2020 and 2021 is expected to increase primarily due to the mining of higher grades in the Barnat pit.